Azure/azure-linux-extensions/CustomScript/README.md

 - Ubuntu 12.04 and higher
 - CentOS 6.5 and higher
 - Oracle Linux 6.4.0.0.0 and higher
-- openSUSE 13.1 and higher
+- OpenSUSE 13.1 and higher
 - SUSE Linux Enterprise Server 11 SP3 and higher
 - FreeBSD